logto-io/kotlin/README.md

 The monorepo for SDKs written in Kotlin.

-Check out our [integration guide](https://docs.logto.io/docs/recipes/integrate-logto/android) or [SDK reference](https://docs.logto.io/sdk/Kotlin) for more information.
+Check out the [Android SDK tutorial](https://docs.logto.io/sdk/android) for more information.

 ## Installation
 Logto Android SDK is now available on [MavenCentral](https://search.maven.org/search?q=io.logto.sdk).